The Best Cocktail Bars in Melbourne to Try This Weekend

 Above Board

 A seat at Hayden Lambert’s tiny 16-seat cocktail bar is one of the most coveted in Melbourne.
 The exclusivity allows his team to give each visitor deeply personalised service, and the resulting experience is reminiscent of what you’d find in the upscale bars of Tokyo or London.
-Expect a regularly rotating list of cocktails that take inspiration from Lambert’s years working all over the world, alongside classic drinks made to exacting standards.
+Expect a regularly rotating list of cocktails that take inspiration from around the world, alongside classic drinks made to exacting standards.

 306 Smith Street, Collingwood